wapsi/smart-rsync-backup/README.md

 ./detect_inode_moves.py -a dump -d /home -o /tmp/home-inodes.txt -e '.*/\.btrfs$' -f rsync-excluded-dirs.txt
 ```

 I also created a separate Bash script which automatically generates the correct detect_inode_moves.py and Rsync commands depending the parameters I've set on the beginning of the script.
+Tip: I've got some very good results by combining the patched Rsync (detect-renamed.diff + detect-renamed-lax.diff, the Rsync needs to be the patched version on the source and destionation hosts) and smart-backup.sh script!

 The detect_inode_moves.py and smart-backup.sh scripts have been tested on GNU/Linux only and they won't most probably work on Windows at all (because it uses /proc/mounts to detect mount points for example).